unoplatform/workshops/tube-player/README.md

 ![Completed TubePlayer app](modules/11-App-Finalization/ui-output.gif)

-These apps was developed using Uno Platform and draws inspiration from [Naweed Akram](https://twitter.com/xgeno "@xgeno")'s [MAUI project](https://github.com/naweed/MauiTubePlayer) and [Flutter project](https://github.com/naweed/FlutterTubePlayer).
+This app was developed using Uno Platform and draws inspiration from [Naweed Akram](https://twitter.com/xgeno "@xgeno")'s [MAUI project](https://github.com/naweed/MauiTubePlayer) and [Flutter project](https://github.com/naweed/FlutterTubePlayer).

 ## What you will learn